EARLY CHILDHOOD STUDIES

 Creativity and Play in the Early Years

 This module recognises the underpinning significance of play in children's learning and development and is concerned with raising awareness of the necessity to develop the creative ability of children.
 Pedagogical implications for fostering imagination, motivation, problem solving, making connections and divergence within early years settings will be examined, alongside the factors which may affect the development of creativity.
-Students will examine current theories and debates related to creativity and the arts and its role in children's learning and have the opportunity through placement, to develop their own practice to maximise the opportunities they create to nurture young children's natural creativity.
+You will examine current theories and debates related to creativity and the arts and its role in children's learning and have the opportunity through placement, to develop your own practice to maximise the opportunities youcreate to nurture young children's natural creativity.

 Core Modules